by John Ellis

 All of that.
 All the given circumstances and variables are contained within my words and provide those words’ value.
 The question remains, though, how much of it can be mined and recovered by readers?
 And this brings us to the question of, do words describe the world, or are words products of the world?

 Wittgenstein works through some of this “which came first, chicken or egg” type of problem in Philosophical Investigations.
-Christians will find some of his conclusion unpalatable, but his overarching concern, though, is instructive.
+Christians will find some of his conclusions unpalatable, but his overarching concern, though, is instructive.
 One of his initial observations that I believe is helpful for us is his claim that, “it only makes sense for someone to ask what something is called if he already knows how to make use of the name.”
 We are required to have a prior relationship with the world before we can begin naming it.
 This is born out in the Christian creation narrative.

 (Speaking of a “which came first, the chicken or the egg” type of problem, I really need to finish my article on ontology.
 Some of what I’m going to assert below is based on my arguments in that uncompleted article.)